EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 `System.Threading.Tasks` allows us to reference the class `Task<>` which is the return type of the new `PostUser` method. `VehicleQuotes.ResourceModels` is where our new `User` class lives.

-Thanks to the instance of `UserManager<IdentityUser>` that we're holding onto, this method is very straight forward.
+Thanks to the instance of `UserManager<IdentityUser>` that we're holding onto, this method is very straightforward.
 The most interesting portion is this:

 ```csharp
 var result = await _userManager.CreateAsync(